Last Updated on

 Maybe you knew this a long time ago but it was an epiphany for me.
 Before that I thought I had been creating junky images that stuck between the realms of reality and fantasy.

-I took this image when I was back home for holiday.
+I took this image when I was visiting Singapore.
 The execution of the shot was planned but finding the scene was by luck.

 I had plans to do some shooting one evening so I went out with my gear.
 The weather forecast had predicted intermittent showers throughout the day, which was fine except I didn’t know when these “intermittent” showers would be.